TheOrionTrain/Cemu-UI/README.md

 # Cemu-UI

-User interface built for Cemu in HTML, CSS, and JavaScript on top of C# and the Chromium Embeded Framework (CEF).
+User interface built for Cemu in HTML, CSS, and JavaScript on top of C# and the Chromium Embedded Framework (CEF).

-Created by Orion (Shadowfita) and <a target="_null" href="https://thefeeltra.in">TheFeelTrain</a>
+Created by Orion (Shadowfita) and <a target="_null" href="https://thefeeltra.in">TheFeelTrain</a>.

 &nbsp;